 Information about the benefits and side effects of medicines can come from many sources, including the internet, the media, even family and friends.
-It can often be hard to judge which information is useful and what is exaggerated hype — or even downright nonsense.
-For example, news stories might describe ‘new research’, or ‘scientific evidence’ in a way that sounds conclusive, but may not be reliable, so it pays to be sceptical.
+It can often be hard to judge which information is useful and what is exaggerated hype — or even nonsense.
+For example, news stories might describe 'new research', or 'scientific evidence' in a way that sounds conclusive, but may not be reliable, so it pays to be careful.

 Here are some tips for finding information you can trust.

 Before acting on any medicines information you find from other sources, such as the internet, always discuss what you have found with a health professional you trust.
 Health professionals, such as doctors, pharmacists and nurses, will usually be your best and most reliable source of information about medicines for your individual situation.

 For tips on making the most of appointments with health professionals, see Getting the most out of medical appointments.

 Almost half of all Australians aged over 50 years who looked for information about medicines in the past year, used the internet to find it.
 (Source: The NPS Medicines Census, 2010.)

 I think it’s really important to take time to become informed about medicines — and particularly when you’re looking at starting a new medicine.
 And I think there are lots of ways you can do that.
 You can ask people that you know that may have taken that medicine, but now with technology, I think the web is something that people are going to more and more.

 I think Google has become more and more the person you talk to first, and often people go armed to their doctor or pharmacist with the information, and the difficulty with that is whether it is good information or not, and trying to sort that out.
 That’s the very hard thing, and that’s why it is very important to assess whether a website is credible or not.